wp-plugins/adsense-now-lite/readme.txt

 = New in this Release =

-Correcting W3C markup validation errors on the admin page.
+Updating a few translations.
+Minor changes to the admin page.

 == Upgrade Notice ==

-= 3.30 =
+= 3.31 =

-Correcting W3C markup validation errors on the admin page.
+Updating a few translations.
+Minor changes to the admin page.

 == Screenshots ==